bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

   your Bugzilla installation.

 :file:`global/variables.none.tmpl`:
-  XXX Need to describe the use of this file
+  .. todo:: Need to describe the use of this file

 :file:`list/table.html.tmpl`:
   This template controls the appearance of the bug lists created